 The customer experience goes both ways, and receiving a review opens up the opportunity for you to connect with the customer.
 Whether the customer is satisfied or not, this is your chance to participate in shaping the experience not only for the customer posting the review but for all future customers who find your business online.

 Think of customer reviews as free market research.
-Both good and bad reviews are a chance to learn about customer expectations as well as an opportunity for you to talk about your business.
+Both positive and critical reviews are a chance to learn about customer expectations as well as opportunities for you to talk about your business and inform your marketing strategy.
 These reviews (and your responses) will also be seen by potential customers who read online reviews to see what type of experience they can expect from your business and to note how you handle any potential issues.

 Celebrity chef and founder of Momofuku, David Chang, spoke with Yelp Trend Expert Tara Lewis, and he shared that he was initially perplexed as to why his new location in Washington, D.C. wasn’t getting rave reviews.
 Being a native of the area, he was confident he knew what the regional customers wanted.
 But after digging into his Yelp reviews, he quickly realized what modifications he needed to make to improve his business.

-He used the “bad” reviews from his dissatisfied customers as valuable research to help him identify what his customers wanted, and he was able to make changes to his business to offer more of what his local customers liked and enjoyed.
+He used the critical reviews from dissatisfied customers as valuable research to help him identify what his customers wanted, and he was able to make changes to his business to offer more of what his local customers liked and enjoyed.

-Positive reviews are a no-brainer.
-It feels good to read them, and they tell you what is working so you can keep doing more of it.
+Positive reviews feels good, and they tell you what is working so you can keep doing more of it.
 Some businesses even read or post positive reviews in the workplace to encourage and motivate their staff.

-Then there are those nasty reviews where the customer is being mean or is just plain wrong.
-And it can be hurtful, and even infuriating, to read those reviews.
-But once you get past your initial reaction, you can turn it around to your advantage.
-In most scenarios, you can respond to a negative review in one of three ways.
+Then there are reviews that aren’t so helpful, the content of which focuses on hurtful language rather than helpful feedback.
+And it can be demoralizing to read those reviews.
+But once you’ve allowed yourself to have your natural initial reaction, you can turn it around to your advantage.
+In most scenarios, you can respond to a critical review in one of three ways.

-3 ways to respond to a negative review
+3 ways to respond to a critical review

 1. If you can fix it, let the customer know what you will change and how.